 Death because of opioid abuse has become a trending topic across the United States.
-The only Western Tidewater locality with a trend upward in this area is Southampton.
+The only Western Tidewater locality with a trend upward in this area was Southampton, however Southampton's rate decreased in 2018.

 Death Rate Due to Prescription Opioid Overdose (Per 100,000 population)